 acting with David Spader in Boston Legal

-Conversely it offers us an insight into what things might protect us pastors from slipping into abusive patterns and mentalities.
+Perhaps this insight offers us a clue as what things might protect us as pastors from slipping into abusive patterns and mentalities.
 So brother/sister pastor, may I humbly propose six thoughts that may safeguard us a little:

-3) God’s love for your church and resources for its mission are not fragile!
+3) God’s love for your church and his resources for its mission are not fragile!
 Jesus said, “I will build my church and the gates of hell will not be strong enough prevail against its power.”
 Does that sound fragile?

-4) Even you are part of the body – even if the body is sick – even if a team dynamic has not yet emerged, you are only one part.
+4) Even you are just one part of the body – even if the body is sick – even if a team dynamic has not yet emerged, you are only one part.

-5) If you are too caught up in your contribution for your emotional and psychological impact on your fellow cast members to be on your radar, then you’re off your mark!
+5) If you are too caught up in your contribution for your emotional impact on your fellow actors to be on your radar, then you’re off your mark!
 Do your colleagues look happy?!

-At the end of the day though we who are senior pastors may like to see ourselves in the role of the captain and the romantic lead, and while the things we bring to the table and to the stage are certainly a vital contribution to the body, even as the leader we are in the end not the star.
+At the end of the day, though we who are senior pastors may like to see ourselves in the role of the captain or the romantic lead, and while the things we bring to the table and to the stage are certainly a vital contribution to the body, even as the leader we are in the end not the star.
 Jesus is the Captain.
 His are the commands.
-We are all supporting actors.
+We are all his supporting actors.
 And we must all be ensemble players.